sana-ccrc/PyEarthTools/docs/newproject.md

 7. Test the data using out-of-sample test data
 8. Evaluate the model using an evaluation scorecard

-Note this is a work in progress!
-This page should be completed soon.
-In time, a tutorial for each step of this process will be added for a sample problem showing with worked examples and functioning code how to do each step in its entirety.
+Note this page is a work in progress!
+In time, a tutorial for each step of this process will be added.

 ## Identifying sources of data